Ain't nothin' here. Y'all best be movin' on, compadre.

-This Order is not intended for publication or for inclusion in the databases of Westlaw or LEXIS.” (emphasis mine).
+“This Order is not intended for publication or for inclusion in the databases of Westlaw or LEXIS.” (emphasis mine.)

 And this is the condemnation that light is come into the world and men loved darkness rather than light because their deeds were evil.
+For everyone that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.

-Revelation 14:19-20
+-Revelation 14:19-20

 A. Howard Matz (born 1943) is an American attorney and likes to play judge.
 But cares not for the truth and justice.
 He prefers to make his own brand.
 He loves secret things, too.
-His best friend is God.
-His other frieds are here.

 He has sat on the United States District Court for the Central District of California since 1998.

-He was appointed for LIFE!!
+He is appointed for LIFE!!

 The courts are now going secret.